davidmezofi/countdown-timer/README.md

 # Javascript Countdown Timer

 I created this countdown timer to display the remaining time of an exam in some of my classes.
-It plays fullscreen on the projector.

 ## Getting Started

 If you want to download this for customization, GO AHEAD!
+I really tried to keep it simple, well, except for the information button: I quite liked it. :)

 ## Authors